-After pre-treatment of welds, sharp edges, removal of weld spatter and other surface contamination the surface shall be degreased with an alkaline detergent, followed by rinsing using clean fresh water and dry abrasive blast cleaned to create a sharp and angular surface profile using approved non-metallic abrasive media.
-As a guide, a surface profile between 45-75 $\mu$ m, grade Fine to Medium, Ry5 (ISO 8503-2) should be achieved.
+After pre-treatment of welds, sharp edges, removal of weld spatter and other surface contamination the surface shall be degreased with an alkaline detergent, washed by low-presure Water Cleaning (LPWC) to a grade corresponding to the description of Wa 1 (ISO 8501-4) or higher standard and dry abrasive blast cleaned to create a sharp and angular surface profile using approved non-metallic abrasive media.
+As a guide, a surface profile between 45-75 μ m, grade Fine, Ry5 (ISO 8503-2) should be achieved.

-After pre-treatment of welds, sharp edges, removal of weld spatter and other surface contamination the surface shall be degreased with an alkaline detergent, followed by rinsing using clean fresh water and hand or machine abraded with non-metallic abrasives or bonded fibre machine or hand abrasive pads to remove all polish and to impart a scratch pattern to the surface.
+After pre-treatment of welds, sharp edges, removal of weld spatter and other surface contamination the surface shall be degreased with an alkaline detergent, washed by low-pressure Water Cleaning (LPWC) to a grade corresponding to the description of Wa 1 (ISO 8501-4) or higher standard and hand or machine abraded with non-metallic abrasives or bonded fibre machine or hand abrasive pads to remove all polish and to impart a scratch pattern to the surface.
 Do not use high speed rotational sanders.